 Paid Leave

 In Belgium, how much paid leave an employee is entitled to is determined by the number of days worked.
-For example, any employee who works five days per week is entitled to 20 days of paid leave per year, while those who work six days per week are entitled to 24 days.
+For example, any employee that works five days per week is entitled to 20 days of paid leave per year, while those who work six days per week are entitled to 24 days.

 Employees are also entitled to a paid day off on all of Belgium’s 10 national public holidays.